tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

 whatsup = 'what's up!'
 ```

-Because of the apostrophe in `what's`, the string is closed before the `s`, leaving a dangling third quote with no closing counterpart.
+Because of the apostrophe in `what's`, the string is closed before the `s`, leaving a dangling third quote with no counterpart.
 Run the sketch and observe the error message:

 <figure>
   <img src="{{ site.url }}/img/pitl02/string-quote-error.png" class="fullwidth" />